yixinzou/yixinzou.github.io/group.md

 <h2>Want to have an informal chat?</h2>

 Absolutely!
 I am happy to answer any questions you may have via email or set up a time to talk.
-I also offer public office hours on Tuesdays and Thursdays (time permitting) -- schedule via <a href="https://calendly.com/yixinz">Calendly</a>.
+I also offer public office hours (time permitting) -- schedule via <a href="https://calendly.com/yixinz">Calendly</a>.

 Want to assess if there could be a mutual fit between us before reaching out?
 Feel free to take a look at my <a target="_blank" href="https://yixinzou.github.io/statements/zou-research.pdf">research statement</a> and <a target="_blank" href="https://yixinzou.github.io/statements/zou-teaching.pdf">teaching statement</a> (last updated: January 2022) to get a sense of my research interests and mentoring philosophy.